browserengineering/book/book/animations.md

  Check that animating width should change line breaks.[This example] (examples/example13-width-transition.html) should work once you've implemented width animations.

-*Threaded smooth scrolling*: once you've completed the threaded animations exercise, you should be able to add threaded smooth scrolling without much more work.

 *CSS animations*: implement the basics of the
 [CSS animations][css-animations] API, in particular enough of the `animation`